junxit/us-congress-bills-115/metadata.md

 - 2017-05-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 271 - 143 (Roll no. 265).(text: CR H4333)
 - 2017-05-18 — Rule provides for consideration of H.R.
 115 with 1 hour of general debate.
 Motion to recommit with or without instructions allowed.
 The resolution provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-17 shall be considered as adopted and the bill, as amended, shall be considered as read.
 - 2017-05-18 — The previous question was ordered pursuant to the rule.
+- 2017-05-22 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.